ayushya/marked/README.md

 Type: `boolean`
 Default: `false`

-Open All the Links in a New Tab is set to true.
+Open all the links in a new tab if set to true.

 ## Access to lexer and parser